Why is finding your life’s purpose important? This is my immediate thought:

 One of the beautiful professions that I have witnessed life purpose being played out is in educating children.
-I know many teachers who go the extra mile to make sure students are completely engaged, spending weekends sitting at their own kids’ ballgames grading papers, and using the summer break to learn more themselves.
+I know many teachers who go the extra mile to make sure students are completely engaged, spending weekends sitting at their own kids’ ball games grading papers, and using the summer break to learn more themselves.
 That is a teacher living his/her life purpose; always going the extra mile.

 How do we go about finding our life purpose?
 Are you willing to put in some hard work to discover your purpose?
 What would happen if you are led to some drastic (positive) changes that would reshape your destiny?
-Wouldn’t it be wonderful to live your life with passion every day knowing you are making a contribution to the world that only you can make; for there is no one else life you.
+Wouldn’t it be wonderful to live your life with passion every day knowing you are making a contribution to the world that only you can make; for there is no one else like you.

 Remember, we get one shot at this life.
 We are here to play BIG!
 If you feel you are wasting your time, or worse yet, your life, you are playing small.
 We really don’t have time for that.